tagtogorg/tagtog-doc/projects.md

     </div>
     <div class="one-third-col">
       <div class="message">
-        You can invite only users who have already an account at tagtog (either on your on-premises instace or on the cloud version)
+        You can invite only users who have already an account at tagtog (either on your on-premises instance or on the cloud version)
       </div>
     </div>
    </div>
   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Remove a project</h4>
       <p>To remove a project go to the list of projects (you can go easily by clicking in the tagtog logo on the top left).
-Click the <code>Delete</code> option in the project card.</p>
+Click on the <code>Delete</code> button in the project card.</p>
     </div>
     <div class="one-third-col">
       <div class="message">